SamOBrienOlinger/PP4/README.md

   ![New Cockaparents"](assets/README.md-images/README.md-Option-1-NC.jpg)

-  - For people who will become cockapoo owners for the first time the [New Cockaparents](https://samobrienolinger.github.io/Cockapoo-Club/new-cockaparents.html#jump-to-nc) pngage provides the user with a starting point for learning more about becoming a new owner of a Cockapoo, with evidence-based information linking to credible sources on other webistes which help new owners plan and adjust to their new member of the family.
+  - For people who will become cockapoo owners for the first time the [New Cockaparents](https://samobrienolinger.github.io/Cockapoo-Club/new-cockaparents.html#jump-to-nc) page provides the user with a starting point for learning more about becoming a new owner of a Cockapoo, with evidence-based information linking to credible sources on other websites which help new owners plan and adjust to their new member of the family.

-  - To ensure a positive user expereince, all internal links to this pngage bring the user to a specific point lower down the page when they land with a familiar image and heading consistent with the option they chose on the homepage that matches their expectations.
+  - To ensure a positive user experience, all internal links to this page bring the user to a specific point lower down the page when they land with a familiar image and heading consistent with the option they chose on the homepage that matches their expectations.
 This feature is applied across the entire website.

 ### **[Keep Your Poo Healthy](#keep-your-poo-healthy)**

   ![Keep Your Poo Healthy](assets/README.md-images/Option-2-KYPH.jpg)

   - For people who want to learn more about maintaining their pet's wellbeing, there is the section called 'Keep your Poo healthy'.
-[Keep Your Poo Healthy](https://samobrienolinger.github.io/Cockapoo-Club/keep-your-poo-healthy.html#jump-to-kyph) provides the user with a starting point for finding out more infomration about taking good care of a Cockapoo, with evidence-based information linking to credible sources on other webistes to help owners take care of the health needs of their pet.
+[Keep Your Poo Healthy](https://samobrienolinger.github.io/Cockapoo-Club/keep-your-poo-healthy.html#jump-to-kyph) provides the user with a starting point for finding out more information about taking good care of a Cockapoo, with evidence-based information linking to credible sources on other websites to help owners take care of the health needs of their pet.

-  - Similar to the New Cockaparents page, the same features were applied regarding internal links and landing on this new page that guarantee consistency while meeting the user's need for familairity and expectations of engaging with new content.
+  - Similar to the New Cockaparents page, the same features were applied regarding internal links and landing on this new page that guarantee consistency while meeting the user's need for familiarity and expectations of engaging with new content.

 ### **[Furry Fun Foto Gallery](#furry-fun-foto-gallery)**